Skip to content

 System administrators love a good shortcut, especially when it comes to alleviating the aggravation that comes with managing computers, solving user issues, and putting out fires around the office.
 Enter PowerShell

-Though there’s a wide variety of great scripting languages out there, it doesn't get much better than PowerShell.
+Though there’s a wide variety of great scripting languages out there, it doesn't get much better than the PowerShell scripting language.
 And now, it can run across platforms, making it a useful tool no matter the environment you find yourself working in.
-Sysadmins have too much on their plates, so automating whatever tasks you can is becoming mandatory.
-No better place to start learning than learning the basics of PowerShell.
+Sysadmins have too much on their plates, so task automation is becoming mandatory.
+No better place to start learning PowerShell starting from the basics.

 C:\Scripts\My First Script.ps1

-Step 1: Create a new file and add a cmdlet
+Step 1: Create a new file and add a PowerShell cmdlet

-Create the new .PS1 file, and add the Write-Host cmdlet (cmdlet is another word for command).
+Create the new PowerShell script file, and add the Write-Host cmdlet (cmdlet is another word for a PowerShell command).

 Write-Host "Hello, World!"